Types of tobacco: Shade tobacco

 Connecticut tobacco production peaked in 1921, at 31,000 acre under cultivation.
 The rise of cigarette smoking and the decline of cigar smoking have caused a corresponding decline in the demand for shade tobacco, reaching a former minimum in 1992 of 2,000 acre under cultivation.
 Since then, cigar smoking has become more popular again, and in 1997, shade-tobacco farming had risen to 4,000 acre, but only 1,050 acre of shade tobacco were harvested in the Connecticut Valley in 2006.
 Connecticut seed is also grown in Ecuador, where labor is very cheap.
 The industry has weathered some major catastrophes, including a devastating hailstorm in 1929, and an epidemic of brown spot fungus in 2000, but is now in danger of disappearing altogether, given the value of the land to real estate speculators.
 The older and much less labor-intensive broadleaf plant, which produces an excellent Maduro wrapper, as well as binder and filler for cigars, is increasing in the area in the Connecticut Valley.
 By 2023, less than 50 acre of shade tobacco were planted in all of Massachusetts, and none in Connecticut, a dramatic decrease from its former peak.

+Southern Maryland tobacco

+Southern Maryland tobacco is an air-cured tobacco which is also known as Maryland Air-cured.
+It is produced mainly in southern Maryland and is classified as Type 32 by the U. S. Department of Agriculture.